Cicero-MF/sktest/README.md

 Given time, I'd have like to have done the following:

+- Probably should've used mutlithreading capabilities.
 - Would've have liked to test a lot more, written tests for the median calc functions etc.
 - Error checking and catching could be better in places.
 - Would've liked to further investigate whether tests are more consistent and reliable without forcing a new connection every time - this would speed up the testing considerably.
 Only forced a new connection to try to get a consistent name lookup time.
 - Would like to investigate SSL connections, and compare
 - Test larger sample sets.
 - Periodic testing to get a better picture at different times of the day.
-- Static analysis using splint was attampted but would've taken too long to remove the curl rabbithole it wanted to go down
+- Static analysis using splint was attempted but would've taken too long to remove the curl rabbithole it wanted to go down